top of page

 By Dennis and Barbara Rainey

-About 15 years ago, Barbara and I saw a family of them from a huge, well-worn turnout on Hwy 29.
-High in a pecan tree an enormous nest securely rested where eagles and eaglets could easily be seen about 100 yards off the road.
-But alas, in 2015 the eagle pair that had made their home there came back and found out they were homeless.
-The pecan tree that held the massive nest had died and was no more.
+About 15 years ago, Barbara and I saw a local “family” from a huge, well-worn turnout on Highway 29.
+High in a pecan tree was an enormous eagles nest, and from about 100 yards away we could easily see watch the eagles and eaglets.
+(Alas, in 2015 the eagle pair that had made their home there came back and found out they were homeless.
+The pecan tree that held the massive nest had died and was no more.)

-Another year the eaglets refused to leave the nest for a full month longer than they should have … they chose the comforts of home and a free lunch to the fearful first flight.
+One year the eaglets refused to leave the nest for a full month longer than they should have … they chose the comforts of home and a free lunch to the fearful first flight.
 The mother eagle even stopped feeding them in an effort to encourage them to fly.
-They all eventually “flew the coup.”
+They all eventually “flew the coop.”

 As adult years approach, it’s time to think about letting go